-Coding controls how we live online, and how we live.
+Coding controls how we live – online and offline.

 About a third of 1% of us can write it.

 Think about what we’re doing right now.
 You’re probably reading this article.
 This article itself is – coded, and run on a web browser, which is code, run on a computer which is designed by code.